Asthma Risk Factors

 - Occupational exposures

-If you have asthma, exposures to certain elements in the workplace can cause of asthma symptoms.
+If you have asthma, exposures to certain elements in the workplace can cause asthma symptoms.
 And, for some people, exposure to certain dusts (industrial or wood dusts), chemical fumes and vapors, and molds can cause asthma to develop for the very first time.

 Cigarette smoke irritates the airways.
 Smokers have a high risk of asthma.
 Those whose mothers smoked during pregnancy or who were exposed to secondhand smoke are also more likely to have asthma.
+Learn more about the health effects of smoking with asthma.

 - Air Pollution